SrMoffat/Book-A-Meal/README.md

 **Requirements:**

 Ensure that you have the following in your machine:
-1.Python 3.x
+1. Python 3.x
-2.Git
+2. Git
-3.Browser or Postman
+3. Browser or Postman
-4.PostgreSQL
+4. PostgreSQL
-4.Virutal environment
+4. Virutal environment

 Once all requirements are in place: